Manfred Symphony: Analysis

 Several features make Manfred unique among Tchaikovsky's works.
 It is the only programmatic work he wrote in more than one movement.
 The first two movements do not recapitulate their middle sections.
 The entire work is not only long, playing up to and sometimes over an hour, but it is designed with the utmost spaciousness in mind.
 There is nothing else in Tchaikovsky's works that captures the long-breathed deliberation of the third movement or the practically verbatim recapitulation of the widely variegated opening section of the second movement following the equally huge middle section.
 At least one critic has suggested that, in its heroic but perfectly judged dimensions, Manfred resembles Richard Strauss's later tone poem Ein Heldenleben.

 Musicologist John Warrack suggests that, of all Tchaikovsky's major neglected works, Manfred may be the one which least deserves this fate.
-While Tchaikovsky had his doubts about program music, he was actually better able to handle large forms when there was the impulse of an emotional idea behind the music.
 He apparently felt such an impulse—if not from Byron's poem, then from the program Balakirev gave him—and that impulse brought forth a work of great originality and power.
 While he did not follow Berlioz in how he might have handled the program, Tchaikovsky did make use of an idée fixe recurring in all four movements.
 He also followed a Berliozian design of a lengthy, reflective, melancholy opening movement, two colorful interludes as inner movements, and a finale in which Berlioz' Brigands' Orgy becomes (without any hint from the poem) a bacchanal.

 Here again is the description of the first movement from the program:

 Manfred wanders in the Alpine mountains.
 His life is shattered, but he is obsessed with life's unanswerable questions.
 In life nothing remains for him except memories.
 Images of his ideal Astarte permeate his thoughts, and he vainly calls to her.
 Only the echo from the cliffs repeats her name.
-Memories and thoughts bum and gnaw at him.
+Memories and thoughts burn and gnaw at him.
 He seeks and begs for oblivion, which no-one can give him.